CnCNet/xna-cncnet-client/BuildScripts/README.md

 Building a .NET 6 application results in an assembly, not in an executable, e.g. `clientdx.dll`.
 On platform specific builds it also generates an apphost executable, so users have something to execute directly i.e. `clientdx.exe`.
 All the .exe does is launch e.g.: `dotnet clientdx.dll`.

-The apphost creation is not configurable and always points to a dll with the same filename in the current directory.
+By default the apphost always points to a dll with the same filename in the current directory.
 Since we split them up into `\clientdx.exe` and `\Resources\Binaries\Windows\clientdx.dll` this breaks.
-The AppHostPatcher modifies the .exe to point to the correct .dll path.
+PatchAppHost modifies the .exe to point to the correct .dll path.

-The AppHostPatcher application is located under `\AdditionalFiles\AppHostPatcher`.

 Custom builds
 -------------